Maria Alicia Dominguez

-Maria Alicia Dominguez (María Alicia Domínguez) (1904 – 1988) was an Argentinian poet, novelist and essayist.
+Maria Alicia Dominguez (María Alicia Domínguez) (1904–1988) was an Argentine poet, novelist and essayist.

 Early life

 She was born in Buenos Aires on September 6, 1904.
-She graduated as a professor of literature from an Argentinian university, el Instituto Nacional del Profesorado de Lenguas Vivas.
+She graduated as a professor of literature from an Argentine university, el Instituto Nacional del Profesorado de Lenguas Vivas.

 Career

 She began her career as a teacher at some educational institutions in Buenos Aires, namely the "Institutos Mitre y Bernasconi", the "Colegios Nacionales Roca y Sarmiento" and the "Normal 6".
 In 1925 she wrote her first book of poems, La rueca.
 She wrote more than 30 books in total after that.
 She also worked in "la Editorial Columba" as a writer for their weekly magazine, Intervalo, from 1950s to 1960s.

-When she retired as a teacher, she devoted all of her time and energy in writing children's literature.
+When she retired as a teacher, she devoted all of her time and energy to writing children's literature.

 Relatives

 In her youth, she had an intimate relationship with Leopoldo Lugones.
-Some people believe that she once tried to commit suicide (but failed) because of her breakup with him, or because of society's pressure to break up with him.
+Some people believe that she once attempted suicide because of her breakup with him, or because of society's pressure to break up with him.
 She ultimately married a book publisher named, Fernando Foyatier.